Leszek Możdżer

-Leszek Możdżer (Polish pronunciation: born Lesław Henryk Możdżer, 23 March 1971, Gdańsk) is a Polish jazz pianist, music producer and film score composer.
+Leszek Możdżer (Polish pronunciation: born Lesław Henryk Możdżer, 23 March 1971) is a Polish jazz pianist, music producer and film score composer.

 Life and career

 Możdżer was born on 23 March 1971 in Gdańsk.
 He began to play the piano at his parents' suggestion when he was five.
 In 1996, he received his diploma from the Stanisław Moniuszko Academy of Music in Gdańsk.
 He studied in the piano class under Andrzej Artykiewicz.
 He began his artistic career in clarinettist Emil Kowalewski's band and subsequently with the Miłość music band.
 The artist has collaborated with film score composers Jan A.P.
 Kaczmarek and Zbigniew Preisner.
 He formed a jazz trio together with double-bassist Lars Danielsson and drummer Zohar Fresco.
 Other prominent artists he has collaborated with include Marcus Miller, David Gilmour, Lester Bowie, Archie Shepp, Arthur Blythe, Tomasz Stańko, Pat Metheny, Janusz Muniak, Phil Manzanera, Zbigniew Namysłowski, Michał Urbaniak, L.U.C, Anna Maria Jopek, Behemoth, Myslovitz, Iva Bittová, Cæcilie Norby, and David Friesen.